Skip to main content

 BUSOWN-16_TRUNC.01, 02, etc. Respondent's estimate of sales/revenue of Business 01, 02, etc., generated in a typical year (amount truncated).
 Cross-round variable.

-Note: Users are encouraged to use these XRND (cross-round) variables, as they combine the information gathered in 2010, 2012, 2014, and 2016.
+Note: Users are encouraged to utilize these XRND (cross-round) variables, as they integrate information collected from 2010 onward.

 Prior to 2010, only limited information was collected on business ownership in the NLSY79.
 In 2010 (round 24), NLSY79 respondents who were current or former business owners were asked a lengthy series of questions about each business owned since age 18.
 The business ownership questions were also asked in subsequent survey years for those not interviewed in 2010.